informatics-isi-edu/ermrest/user-doc/annotation.md

 These optional descriptive fields are mostly additive in their semantics.

-1. The `url` assertion is interpreted first, resulting in a URL that is then interpreted according the remaining rules.
+1. The `url` assertion is interpreted first, resulting in a URL (or set of URLs) that is then interpreted according the remaining rules.
-2. The `caption` may be used to enhance the presentation of the URL where applicable.
+2. The `caption` may be used to enhance the presentation of the URL (or set of URLs) where applicable.
 3. In the absence of `entity`, the relationship of the located representation to the table row SHOULD be determined by other means.
 4. A `thumbnail` assertion within the `presentation` option implies that the MIME type of the located representations SHOULD be an image type, but does not specify which image type specifically.
 5. A `content-type` assertion indicates a static MIME type for the whole column, while the `content-type-column` assertion indicates a source of row-by-row MIME types.
 The presence of both indicates that the row-by-row source SHOULD always contain the same static value.
 6. A retrieved representation that does not satisfy the `thumbnail`, `content-type`, or `content-type-column` expectations designated by the annotation SHOULD be handled as an erroneous condition.

+#### Pattern expansion

 When deriving a field value from a _pattern_, the _pattern_ MAY contain markers for substring replacements of the form `{column name}` where `column name` MUST reference a column in the table.
 When the context of the annotation is a _column_, it SHOULD be assumed that the `column name` matches the context.
+Any particular column name MAY be referenced and expanded zero or more times in the same _pattern_.

 For example, a _table_ may have a `tag:misd.isi.edu,2015:url` annotation containing the following payload:

 ```